NightmarePog/CCux-computercraft/readme.md

 # TODO
 new File system
-completely isolate kernel from OS permission manager shell unix like standard commands(cat, man, stuff u know in linux and other unix like OS)
+completely isolate unix-like kernel from OS permission manager shell unix like standard commands(cat, man, stuff u know in linux and other unix like OS)